-The instrument is completely portable, and if required may be specified to operate from integral internal batteries (see Section 2.3 below).
-Test results may be printed using the specified printer option or transferred to a PC running the Amplivox Audibase or AudiView applications.
+The instrument is completely portable, and if required may be specified to operate from internal batteries (see Section 2.3 below).
+Test results may be printed using the specified printer option or transferred to a PC running the NOAH application or Amplivox AudiView.